-Closing costs are the fees paid at the closing, or settlement, of a real estate transaction.
+Closing costs are the fees paid at the closing, or settlement, during a real estate transaction.
 This occurs when the title of the property is conveyed to the buyer.
 They are not paid up front but subtracted from the sales price of the property.
-The majority of closing costs come from the realtor fees.
+The majority of the seller’s closing costs come from the realtor fees.

 How to Determine Your Fix and Flip Costs

-Start with potential ARV and work backward to keep all 4 of your major costs in line.
-If you know how much the property will be worth, before you purchase it, you will know how much to acquire it for, the budget for rehab costs, your budget for carrying costs and the marketing and sales budget.
+Start with potential ARV and work backward to keep all four of your major costs in line.
+If you know how much the property will be worth before you purchase it, you will know how much to acquire it for, the budget for rehab costs, your budget for carrying costs and the marketing and sales budget.

 After repair value (ARV) is an estimate of what a property will be worth after all the proposed renovations are completed.
-You can estimate the ARV for your property by using comparable properties that have recently sold, within the last 90 days, in the same neighborhood as the subject property.
-The comparables should be properties in similar condition to how the finished (rehabbed) property will be in.
+You can estimate the ARV for your property by using comparable properties that have sold within the last 90 days in the same neighborhood as the subject property.
+The comparables should be properties in similar condition to what the finished (rehabbed) property will be in.

 A budget is an itemized summary of estimated expenses recorded over a given time period.
 When flipping a house, it will include your property acquisition costs, your rehab costs, and your carrying costs.